 The Foundation considers all liquid investments with an original maturity of three months or less to be cash equivalents.
 At various times during the fiscal year, the Foundation's cash in bank balances may exceed the insured limits of the Federal Deposit Insurance Corporation (FDIC).
-At June 30, 2022, the Foundation's uninsured cash balances were below the limit covered by FDIC insurance.
+At June 30, 2024, the Foundation's uninsured cash balances were in excess of the limit covered by FDIC insurance by \$0.